 In fact, this verse in Genesis 1:26 would allow us to conclude that Jesus was involved in the creation the universe by merely establishing a trinity in the New Testament.
 If there is a trinity, Jesus was involved in the creation of the universe by virtue of the fact that a plurality within the Godhead is conveyed here.
 That would be enough.

-But in addition to this inference from the doctrine of the the trinity, we have many specific and direct references to Jesus as creator.
+But in addition to this inference from the doctrine of the the trinity, we have many specific and direct references to Jesus as creator of of the universe.

 Jesus claimed to be the God of the Old Testament (John 8:58) which means he believed to share divine nature with the Father.
 He didn’t claim to be the Father, but claimed to share unity with the Father (which is best understood under trinitarianism.)